michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 2
  - A script that adds "/action" to the PATH./action.
 It should be the last directory the shell looks into when looking for a program
 # Task 3
  - A script that counts the number of dirctories in the PATH
+# Task 4
+ - A script that lists environment variables